onevcat/APNGKit/README.md

 imageView.startAnimating()
 ```

-If you are an Interface Builder lover, drag a `UIView` to the canvas, and modify its class to `APNGImageView`.
+If you are an Interface Builder lover, drag a `UIView` (Please note, not a `UIImageView`) to the canvas, and modify its class to `APNGImageView`.
 Then, you can drag an `IBOutlet` and play with it as usual.

 ### Caches